Connect to the Restorative Power of Nature

 Schedule a walk to experience the restorative power of shinrin-yoku in the beautiful Southern Appalachian mountains of North Carolina.
 Grab a cool t-shirt to remember your time in this amazing place-proceeds help me offer free walks to the community.

-Guiding a music and forest therapy experience for senior adults for the Trails Please Foundation with Amy Grant on her farm near Nashville, Tennessee.
+With Amy Grant on her farm near Nashville, TN guiding a music and forest therapy experience for senior adults for the Trails Please Foundation.